Last Updated on 10th September 2020 by Mark

 Loan flow is very reasonable for loans of this quality, issuing between 5 & 10 loans per month.
 This means an investor will be able to get well diversified over time and also should be able to distribute a good amount of capital reasonably quickly.

-CrowdProperty are thriving in the current COVID19 climate.
+CrowdProperty appear to be thriving in the current COVID19 climate.
 They offer property secured development loans, all with first legal charge and reasonable LTV’s.
 I continue to feel like the loans they have written are well vetted, and are some of the safer development loans available in the P2P market.
-In May, CrowdProperty wrote almost as many loans as they used to before the crisis, and their loans are filling up faster than ever!
-I used to complain that you had to be fast because loans filled up in a few minutes.
-In May, they were averaging 40 seconds!
-How are we supposed to get into those?

 My CrowdProperty Strategy.